chrisvltn/hammerspoon-scripts/README.md

 git clone https://github.com/chrisvltn/hammerspoon-scripts.git ~/.hammerspoon
 ```

+After that, restart Hammerspoon and then all the scripts should be working fine :)

 > Note that it will replace all your scripts.
 In case you want to keep them, clone the repository somewhere else and copy the scripts to your Hammerspoon folder.

 ## Adding more scripts